thehapax/bitshares.foundation/_announcements/2017-07-11-bitshares-downtime-incident.md

 Unfortunately, the nature of the patch **requires all nodes to apply the patch**, accordingly, in order to sync back with the blockchain.
-We recommend exchanges and third party providers to update their backend to tag `2.0.170710` and rebuild.
+We recommend exchanges and third party providers to update their back-end to tag `2.0.170710` and rebuild.
 The following steps facilitate this update:

     git fetch